-It can be tempting to tell yourself that any consultant will do when selecting someone to help you manage your Oracle products or implementation plan, but that’s just not true.
+It can be tempting to tell yourself what any consultant will do when selecting someone to help you manage your Oracle products or implementation plan, but that’s just not true.
 And one topic that goes unmentioned far too often is the importance of evaluating any potential consultant to ensure there are no conflicts of interest.

-When Your Consultant is a Vendor Approved Partner
+When Your Consultant is a Vendor-Approved Partner

 When Oracle told a 1000-employee cloud-based software provider after a routine audit that they owed $57 million, they brought in a consult which determined that they owed exactly the same figure Oracle said they did.

-Still skeptical, the software provider didn’t settle for the first consultancy’s answer and sough a second opinion from LicenseFortress.
+Still skeptical, the software provider didn’t settle for the first consultancy’s answer and sought a second opinion from LicenseFortress.
 The LicenseFortress team determined that the customer owed far-less $244,000 – a figure the software provider was able to get Oracle to accept.
-Oracle License Management services arrived at the 57 million dollar figure by treating oracle policy as if it were a contractual obligation, relying on Oracle’s strict Partitioning Policy.
+Oracle License Management services arrived at the 57 million dollar figure by treating Oracle policy as if it were a contractual obligation, relying on Oracle’s strict Partitioning Policy.
 All too often, both companies aligned with Oracle and Oracle themselves treat these policies as contractual obligations – but they are typically non-contractual and should be treated as such.

 Oracle has specific methods it uses when determining the proscribed setup of its software and tools, which it advises users and internal staff alike to follow.
 While there may not be any truly malevolent motives behind their strategies, the Oracle-proscribed setup always benefits Oracle.

 As an example of this, Oracle’s sales engineers might tell an organization that uses Oracle software that they require 1000 licenses when there is a strong argument that the organization only needs 20.
 Frequently, Oracle customers are under the impression that they need to license every node of a VMware cluster.
-Following the generally adhered to advice, the customer ends up spending far more money than we believe necessary – all while Oracle profits.
+Following the generally adhered-to advice, the customer ends up spending far more money than we believe necessary – all while Oracle profits.

 Knowing When to Be Cautious

-If a company your organization is doing business with, such as a license reseller, stands to make more money from reselling licenses, don’t you think their salespeople and consultants will encourage a license count that yields in more sales?
+If a company your organization is doing business with, such as a licensed reseller, stands to make more money from reselling licenses, don’t you think their salespeople and consultants will encourage a license count that yields in more sales?
 As a general rule, we encourage licensees to ensure that the person selling licenses shouldn’t be the same person evaluating the number of licenses their shop needs.
 Employing a vendor or consultants to do both potentially creates a conflict of interest.